civicteam/auth-mcp/library/README.md

 const authProvider = new TokenAuthProvider("your-jwt-token");

-// Create transport and client const transport = new RestartableStreamableHTTPClientTransport( new URL("http://localhost:33006/mcp"),
+// Create transport and client const transport = new StreamableHTTPClientTransport( new URL("http://localhost:33006/mcp"),
   { authProvider }
 );